 When is it better to use Premium rope (M) instead of Classic?
 When one needs the lowest weight and wind resistance (long ropes holding wire antennas, or supporting large beam elements, or expeditions where low weight is crucial).
-Also when the anchor points on the ground need to be placed close to the tower (less than 50% of the anchor height – depending of type of tower – the higher stress needs to be calculated individually) and finally, for any big towers with big antennas.
+Also when the anchor points on the ground need to be placed close to the tower (less than 50% of the anchor height – depending on the type of tower – the higher stress needs to be calculated individually) and finally, for any big towers with big antennas.

 What about comparing Mastrant ropes with Phillystran?
-Mastrant-P has about 80% of strength of Phillystran of the same diameter.
+Mastrant-P has about 80% of the strength of Phillystran of the same diameter.
 Mastrant-M has about 30-65% higher strength than Phillystran – but the bigger the diameter the smaller difference.
 Nevertheless, any Mastrant solution of any strength is many times cheaper.

 What makes Mastrant-M better rope for tower guys than pure Dyneema rope made for maritime use?
 This question needs more answers:

 There are several types of Dyneema.
 Also, there are other producers (and brands) of HMPE ropes (the chemical principle of Dyneema).
 HMPE ropes are excellent, but they slightly stretch if they are in great tension for a long time.
 This property is called creep.
 This is not a problem for many applications: regular (e.g., once every 6 months) tightening does not matter, or the ropes are not permanently stressed (for example, masts where there is no permanently high tension, but only during strong winds).

 In Mastrant-M we use a special version of HMPE fibers – Dyneema DM20.
 The biggest advantage is that it does not creep.
 Even though this material is much more expensive than older types of Dyneema or other HMPE fibers, stability is very important for guying so in 2013 we switched to DM20, and Mastrant-M was born.